chasenicholl/homebridge-weatherflow-tempest/README.md

 `{3}` Reference Wiki for details on how to view Occupancy Sensor values with iOS 16.x and MacOS Ventura 13.x.

 `{4}` <b><u>NOTE:</u></b> There is a current limitation with v3.0.0 of the plug-in in that HomeKit accessory names are set when the accessory is <u>initially</u> added and cannot be dynamically updated.
 The accessories are correctly displayed and updated in the Homebridge "Accessories" tab of the webpage interface.
+Occupancy sensors `trigger_value` status is correctly displayed in both HomeKit and Homebridge.

 ### Config Example